-This report provides a narrative context to accompany the Accounts of South Yorkshire Passenger Transport Executive which show its financial position and performance for the year and its prospects for future years.
+This report provides a narrative context to accompany the Accounts of the South Yorkshire Passenger Transport Executive which shows its financial position and performance for the year and its prospects for future years.

 The Statement of Accounts contains all the Financial Statements and Disclosure Notes required by statute.
-They have been prepared in accordance with the 2019/20 Code of Practice on Local Authority Accounting (the Code) together with guidance notes, as published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+They have been prepared in accordance with the 2020/21 Code of Practice on Local Authority Accounting (the Code) together with guidance notes, as published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-2 AIMS AND OBJECTIVES
+2. AIMS AND OBJECTIVES

-South Yorkshire Passenger Transport Executive (SYPTE) is the local government body responsible for public transport within the Sheffield City Region and is an executive body of, and accountable to the Sheffield City Region Mayoral Combined Authority (MCA).
-The Region has ambitious plans to transform the City Region economy, these ambitions are set out in the Strategic Economic Plan (2015-25) and focus on the importance of infrastructure investment to create the conditions for businesses to thrive.
+South Yorkshire Passenger Transport Executive (SYPTE) is the local government body responsible for public transport within South Yorkshire and is an executive body of, and accountable to, the Sheffield City Region Mayoral Combined Authority (MCA).
+The MCA has ambitious plans to transform the City Region economy, these ambitions are set out in the recently approved 20-year Strategic Economic Plan (2021-41) and focus on the importance of infrastructure investment to create the conditions for businesses to thrive, especially in the context of economic recovery from the devastating impact of the Covid-19 pandemic.
 Public transport connectivity and local sustainable transport are central to this.

 In May 2018 the Sheffield City Region elected its first Mayor and in December 2018, the Mayor launched his Transport Vision, which aims to build a transport system that works for everyone, connecting people to the places they want to go within the Sheffield City Region as well as nationally and internationally.
-The vision is for a transport system that is safe, reliable, clean, green and affordable and one of the best in the United Kingdom.
+The vision is for a transport system that is safe, reliable, clean, green and affordable and one of the best in the United Kingdom and Europe.